 For 2022, you can contribute $6,000 to your Tax-Free Savings Account (TFSA), bringing the cumulative total of TFSA contributions to $81,500, or $163,000 between a couple.
 This means that a TFSA can help meet any investment objective.

 You need to look at all components of your financial plan and decide where TFSA investments can help you the most.

 To meet today’s increasing education costs, a TFSA can boost savings from a Registered Education Savings Plan (RESP), and a couple with more than one child can dedicate both accounts to the goal.

 As a retirement savings vehicle, a TFSA builds an income source that’s tax-free and doesn’t affect eligibility for Old Age Security (OAS) benefits.

-As an income-splitting strategy, funds can be gifted to your spouse, children or grandchildren which they contribute to their own TFSAs.
+As an income-splitting strategy, funds can be gifted to your spouse, children or grandchildren which they can contribute to their own TFSAs.

 A TFSA is always ideal when saving for a short-term purchase, as withdrawals are added to contribution room the following calendar year.
-Some people use a TFSA as an emergency fund.
+Some people even use a TFSA as an emergency fund.

 Remember, how you want to use your TFSA is the first step to deciding what sort of investments you want to hold.
 Once the use is determined, we can recommend which investments suit your objective and risk tolerance.